 Anyone seeking information about the Catholic faith is welcome to attend any of the RCIA sessions.
 As the process proceeds, and if you so desire to be baptized into the Catholic faith community, we encourage you to strive to attend all the sessions and other RCIA events.
 There are times during the RCIA process for you to explore your intentions and continue to discern God’s call.

 What if I was baptized but not as a Catholic?

 Most Christian baptisms are universally recognized by the Catholic Church.
 You are welcome to explore the Catholic faith, and as the process continues, if you so choose, you can prepare to join the Catholic faith through the RCIA process.
 Prayer, discernment, and reflection are part of the RCIA experience.

 I have already been baptized in the Catholic faith but have not received any of the other Catholic Sacraments (Holy Communion, Confirmation, etc.).
 Can I still attend the sessions?

 Yes, we would encourage you to attend the Inquiry session, so we can learn more about your particular faith journey.
 Then we can discuss what path may be best for you to complete the remaining Sacraments of Initiation (First Eucharist and Confirmation).

 What is expected of me?

 All that is needed is a sincere desire to grow and learn.
-Attendance is expected at meetings and at one of the selected Masses each Sunday.
+Attendance is expected at weekly Zoom meetings and at one of the selected Masses each Sunday (The 9:30am Sunday Mass is live-streamed) .
 In addition, there are special events throughout the process that require attendance and participation.
 Each member of the RCIA is encouraged to spend some time each week in prayer and to read the reflection materials received from time to time.
-The Monday night sessions are opportunities to raise questions and dialogue with the material.
 People who feel comfortable sharing questions and reactions are encouraged to do so.